efigart/efigart.github.io/essays/final-project-idea.md

 Although non-students also utilize the lot, the main purpose of this app is to assist students.
 So this application can only be accessed with an account created with a UH email.

 This appliction would have two user groups: Students and Admin.
-Students can veiw / add avaibale spots.
+Students can veiw / add / remove spots.
 Admins have access to to the full site + data.

 Some possible mockup pages include: